How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

 Meanwhile, my partner is waiting in Arrivals and phoning the pay phone on the hour for an update.
 Each hour that passes, I haven’t an update.

-During the long wait, no one came in to the room to explain what crime I committed or for how long I would be detained.
+During the long wait, no one came into the room to explain what crime I committed or for how long I would be detained.

 No information.
 No contact.
 Just like a criminal.
+Actually, worse than a criminal as a criminal is allowed a lawyer.

 Finally, after some time, yet another female officer (very nice) takes me to another area – a corridor.